There are quite a number of lower-level git plumbing commands that we must encounter.

 git cat-file commit HEAD

 The commit parameter tells Git that we want to see a commit object, and as we already know, HEAD refers to the most recent commit.
-This will output the following, although your IDs and user information is different.
+This will output the following, although your IDs and user information are different.

 This is the complete representation of a commit: a tree, a parent, user data, and a commit message.
 The user information and commit message are relatively straightforward, but we’ve never seen the tree or parent values before.